University of Queensland

 - Course Type: Master's

-Enhance your existing knowledge and skills in music, while teaching you how to improve your creative and intellectual focus.
+Enhance your existing knowledge and skills in music, while learning how to improve your creative and intellectual focus.

 Course overview